NOTE that BESA Connectivity 2.0 is for research use only!

 - Directed phase lag index (dPLI) (Stam and van Straaten, 2012)

-- Circular Graph View: This new visualization mode places the sources (or sensors) on a circle and shows the coupling strength as connections for the selected latency & frequency bin between all combinations of sources.
+- Circular Graph View: This visualization mode places the sources (or sensors) on a circle and shows the coupling strength as connections for the selected latency & frequency bin between all combinations of sources.
 The channels are automatically arranged in four quadrants (left anterior / right anterior / left posterior / right posterior) to facilitate interpretation.

 - Simultaneous averaging over time and frequency: when both averaging options are selected the matrix view changes to a visualization of a single tile per connection, thus enabling a connectome view for the selected time-frequency range.